CJMobileApps/users-grouped-android-2024/README.md

 - [JUnit 5](https://junit.org/junit5/) - JUnit 5 is the next generation of JUnit.
 The goal is to create an up-to-date foundation for developer-side testing on the JVM.
 This includes focusing on Java 8 and above, as well as enabling many different styles of testing.
 - [Timber](https://github.com/JakeWharton/timber) - A logger with a small, extensible API which provides utility on top of Android's normal Log class.
 - [Room](https://developer.android.com/training/data-storage/room) - The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
-- [ktlint-gradle](https://github.com/JLLeitschuh/ktlint-gradle) - This plugin creates convenient tasks in your Gradle project that run ktlint checks or do code auto format.

 Screen shots and Video Walkthrough
 ----